benjmin-r/cto.coffee/writing/_posts/2018-12-18-leadership-as-an-ic.md

 ### Make sure everyone is heard

-By now, it's a given, that diverse teams are not only the right thing to do, but also a [smart thing to do][diverse-teams].
+By now, it's a given, that diverse teams are not only the right thing to do but also a [smart thing to do][diverse-teams].

-So to make the best out of your team, you should make sure to tap their knowledge and experience.
-After all, what good does it do, if you have smart people on the team, only to make all the decisions for them?
+So to make the best out of your team, you should make sure their knowledge and experience is used.
+After all, what good does it do, if you have smart people on the team, when they don't contribute?

-Still, you can get caught up in all sorts of unconscious biases and habits.
-Even with the best intention of creating and making the most out of smart and diverse teams.

-A good first step to not get caught up  is to make sure everyone on your team is heard.
-And I really mean _everyone’s_ opinion should be heard, if the matter is relevant to them.
-You can exhibit this kind of leadership behaviour especially in team meetings.
+A good first step to do that is to make sure everyone on your team is heard.
+And I really mean _everyone’s_ opinion should be heard.
+If the matter is relevant to them.
+You can exhibit this kind of leadership behaviour, especially in team meetings.
 Start by asking everyone around, before making a team decision.

-Of course this does not mean, everyone should have a say in the tiniest decision.
-Rather, leaders ensure that everyone who is affected by a decision, has a say in that decision.
-Leaders make sure no one is not drowned out by other, louder members of the team.
+Of course, this does not mean, everyone should have a say in the tiniest decisions.
+Rather, leaders ensure that everyone who is affected by a decision has a say in that decision.
+Leaders make sure no one is not drowned out by other, louder voices of the team.

 ### Seek out differing opinions and solutions